deliveroo/routemaster-drain/README.md

 The filtering receiver, `Receiver::Filter`,
 - reorders events by ignoring events older than the most recent one received);
-- avoids duplicate events, i.e. it doesn't notify you again about a given entity before you've told it that you've processed it.
+- avoids duplicate events, i.e. it doesn't notify you again about a given entity before you've told it that you've processed it;
+- noop events are ignored.

 This is particularly convenient as a means to react to certain entities changing very frequently (or rather, faster than you can process them), without causing